teckmonster/pickupstrength/_posts/2018-08-11-healthy-nutrient-dense-smoothie-recipe.markdown

 description: A well balanced and nutrient dense recipe with macronutrients - protein, healthy fat, and fiber!
 Depending on your nutrition goals, you can use this recipe and tailor to your needs.
 The goal is to make sure your smoothie has these macronutrients.

 ---
-I have to share my favorite smoothie recipe with you because it has improved my nutrition and protein intake drastically.
+I have to share my favorite smoothie recipe with you because it has improved my nutrition, boost my energy level, and protein intake drastically.
 This smoothie has been my morning fuel for a year now, and it is a well balanced and nutrient dense recipe with macronutrients - protein, healthy fat, and fiber!
 Depending on your nutrition goals, you can use this recipe and tailor to your needs.
 The goal is to make sure your smoothie has these macronutrients.

 If you want to read my smoothie journey, then keep reading, or you can jump to the ingredients section.